Focus and Scope

 Scienze del Territorio does not ask for articles and submissions processing charges (APC).

-Scienze del Territorio, currently published 1 time per year, from 2022 on wil be published 2 times per year.
+Scienze del Territorio is currently published 2 times per year.